 - In "Crap Guide to Warlock", a very brief shot during the Eldritch Blast montage shows that the two got married (and then consequently hit with Eldritch Blast).

-- The Generic Guy: The Fighter is named John Fighterman, is a human, uses a sword, has almost no personality, etc. He was given a bit of development when Jo made Pride Month drawings revealing him as gay and showing him in a relationship with Hutrax, the wizard.
+- The Generic Guy: Exaggerated for the Fighter: He's named John Fighter-Man, is a human, uses a sword, has almost no personality, etc. He was given a bit of development when Jo made Pride Month drawings revealing him as gay and showing him in a relationship with Hutrax, the wizard.

 [mouses over the Mind Flayer to see that it's level 6]

-- Knightly Sword and Shield: The Weapon of Choice for JoCrap, to the point where JoCrap believes that paladins who don't use a sword and shield are "big smelly doodoo head(s)".
+- Knightly Sword and Shield: The weapon for JoCrap, to the point where JoCrap believes that a paladin who doesn't use a sword and shield is "a big smelly doodoo head".
 In a separate video, JoCrap is seen sleeping in bed with a sword and shield.
 He also spends the last Monster Hunter video on the sword and shield, where he gives it endless praise.
 Finally, the reason he says that the Paladin is the best tank class in Final Fantasy XIV is because it can use a sword and shield.

 - The Last of These Is Not Like the Others: Jo plays SCP: Secret Laboratory roleplaying each attempt as a wide variety of original characters... and also Suction Cup Man for some reason.